Peace of Westphalia

 The Peace of Westphalia (Westfälischer Friede, /de/) is the collective name for two peace treaties signed in October 1648 in the Westphalian cities of Osnabrück and Münster.
-They ended the Thirty Years' War (1618–1648) and brought peace to the Holy Roman Empire, closing a calamitous period of European history that killed approximately eight million people.
+They ended the Thirty Years' War (1618–1648) and brought peace to the Holy Roman Empire, closing a calamitous period of European history that killed between 4.5 and 8 million people.
 Ferdinand III, Holy Roman Emperor, the kingdoms of France and Sweden, and their respective allies among the princes of the Holy Roman Empire, participated in the treaties.

 The negotiation process was lengthy and complex.
-Talks took place in two cities, because each side wanted to meet on territory under its own control.
+Talks took place in two cities because each side wanted to meet on territory under its own control.
 A total of 109 delegations arrived to represent the belligerent states, but not all delegations were present at the same time.
 Two treaties were signed to end the war in the Empire: the Treaty of Münster and the Treaty of Osnabrück.
 These treaties ended the Thirty Years' War in the Holy Roman Empire, with the Habsburgs (rulers of Austria and Spain) and their Catholic allies on one side, battling the Protestant powers (Sweden and certain Holy Roman principalities) allied with France (though Catholic, strongly anti-Habsburg under King Louis XIV).

 Several scholars of international relations have identified the Peace of Westphalia as the origin of principles crucial to modern international relations, collectively known as Westphalian sovereignty.
-However, some historians have argued against this, suggesting that such views emerged during the nineteenth and twentieth century in relation to concerns about sovereignty during that time.
+However, some historians have argued against this, suggesting that such views emerged during the nineteenth and twentieth centuries in relation to concerns about sovereignty during that time.
+Regardless of whether the Peace of Westphalia was a critical juncture or not, narratives about the Peace of Westphalia have profoundly shaped international legal and political thought in subsequent centuries.